sathomas/jsDataV.is/src/text/ch5/03-component.md

 }
 ```

-To use our own fonts, all we need to do is copy that file and replace `'News Cycle'` and `'Merriweather'` with our own choices.
-Perhaps we'd prefer Avenir.
+To use our own fonts, all we need to do is copy that file and replace `'News Cycle'` and `'Merriweather'` with our own choices—in this case, Avenir.

 ``` {.css .numberLines}
 .vco-storyjs {